-At the Master level in 27 Bologna signatory countries, the 120 ECTS credits model is most common, although most countries also offer second cycle programmes of a different length.
-In Bulgaria, the former Yugoslav Republic of Macedonia, Serbia and Ukraine the dominant Master degree model has 60 ECTS credits.
-Malta, Switzerland and the United Kingdom fall between these groups as most of their Master degrees are assigned 90 ECTS.
-In the remaining countries, a mix of different lengths is offered with no dominant model emerging.
+At the Master level (Figure 3) in 27 Bologna countries, the 120 ECTS credits model is most common, although most countries also offer second cycle programmes of a different length.
+In Bulgaria, Serbia and Ukraine, the dominant Master degree model has 60 ECTS credits.
+This is also the case for Montenegro, although the 60 ECTS Master is commonly followed by a 60 ECTS specialist second-cycle

-Figure 3: Workload/duration for the most common Master programmes in the Bologna countries 2009/10
+Figure 3: Workload/duration for the most common Master programmes in the Bologna countries, 2009/10